Moveable Feast (organization): History

 During the epidemic of HIV/AIDS in the United States, Baltimore City Health Department official Robert Mehl persuaded the city's mayor at the time, Kurt Schmoke, to direct him to form a committee to address the ongoing crisis within their region.
 Mehl, original founder of the organization, was himself diagnosed with AIDS in 1985.
-Members of the founding committee included Robert Mehl, Joseph Lawrence Myers III, Skip Harting, David Glasser, Yvonne Veney, Esther Baker, and Sean Carriler.
+Members of the founding committee included Robert Mehl, Joseph Lawrence Myers III, Skip Harting, David Glasser, Yvonne Veney, Esther Baker, and Shaun Carrick.
 Services to the community based on this initiative first began in 1989.
 After deliberations within the committee, the organization Moveable Feast was formed in 1990.

 The organization was structured as a nonprofit organization with the aim of benefiting the local community through social services.
 It signed a US$3,000 contract in 1990 with the Baltimore City Health Department to bring food to AIDS patients.
 It operated in 1990 out of the Heritage United Church of Christ located in Northwest Baltimore.
 That year, the organization began providing services of two food portions biweekly to their 60 total clients, with a staff of three people.
 Its 1990 operating budget was $54,000, and they were provided both office space and telecommunications services via Baltimore's health department.

 Individuals provided services by the organization began at ten and soon thereafter increased to over 150.
 Delivery of meals was assisted by fellow organizations Groceries to Go, Ryan White Medical Transportation, and People On the Move.
 In 2001, after seeing publicity about the organization on television, Karen Brewer was inspired to help Moveable Feast.
 She organized an initiative of volunteers at her home in Ellicott City, Maryland, to bake monthly desserts which she then delivered to Moveable Feast.
 Brewer brought together approximately 50 bakers from Howard County, Maryland, and the surrounding area to bake goods for her project.

 In 2001, Moveable Feast provided food and services to about 550 people in Baltimore and 13 additional counties.
 The organization started an initiative in 2003 to teach individuals how to create meals so as to gain employment in the food services sector themselves.
 Culinary Arts and Life Skills Training Program training chef William J. Antonio told the Baltimore Afro-American that trainees in the program included prisoners on parole, homeless shelters, and halfway houses.